 The Copyright Act uses the phrase "works of authorship" to describe the types of works that are protected by copyright law.
 This purposefully broad phrase was chosen by Congress to avoid the need to rewrite the Copyright Act every time a new "medium" was discovered.
-This intended ambiguity allows the Copyright Act to protect World Wide Web pages and multimedia cd roms even though these items did not exist at the time the Copyright Act was written.
+This intended ambiguity allows the Copyright Act to protect Web pages and mobile device apps even though these items did not exist at the time the Copyright Act was written.
 In order to clarify what was considered a work of authorship, Congress included a list of eight works of authorship in the Act itself:

 - literary works;